kristjanjansen/podfetch/README.md

 ## TODO

-Make file splitting optional and it's length customizable
+* Make file splitting optional and it's length customizable
+* Currently it's assumed only MP3 files can be fetched